Cetacean strandings in Ghana: Pilot whales

 Most specimens are too big to haul onboard artisanal fishing boats and are towed to port.
 The Vridi specimen was harpooned for research purposes.
 A single skeletal specimen was known for Ghana and was probably collected in 1956.

 Killer whales

 Killer whales are present in Gulf of Guinea waters although population size is not considered in great numbers.
 A killer whale was harpooned some 15-20 nm south of Abidjan in 1958 but the animal sank.
 This shows that killer whales are present in the West African marine waters.
 Observers on industrial tuna purse-seiners reported a few sightings off the coast of Liberia, Ivory Coast and Ghana.

 The first record in Ghana comprises three false killer whales landed at Apam in 2003.
-Skulls were collected from a false killer whale stranded near Assini, Côte d’Ivoire, in 1970 (van Bree, 1972) and from a specimen in Benin.
+Skulls were collected from a false killer whale stranded near Assini, Ivory Coast, in 1970 (van Bree, 1972) and from a specimen in Benin.

 Cuvier's beaked whale

 Cuvier's beaked whale (Ziphius cavirostris) Offshore Cuvier's beaked whale is a cosmopolitan ziphiid found in pelagic tropical to warm temperate waters.
 A juvenile landed at Axim in 1994 is the first documented beaked whale in the Gulf of Guinea.
 The status of Cuvier’s beaked whale is unknown, but no threats are identified.
 The single capture in Ghana among hundreds of other small cetaceans suggests that impact from bycatch is probably negligible.